-The Group recognizes revenue from the sale of apparel and accessories, home products, healthcare products and other merchandise through its online platform, including its internet website and cellular phone application.
+The Group recognizes revenue from the sale of apparel, fashion goods, cosmetics, home goods and lifestyle products and other merchandise through its online platform, including its internet website and cellular phone application.
 The Group recognizes revenue when persuasive evidence of an arrangement exists, products are delivered, the price to the buyer is fixed or determinable and collectability is reasonably assured.